 7 Artsy Day Trips Every Culture-Loving New Yorker Needs to Take

-There are plenty of reasons to get out of town: to swoon over fall foliage, to commune with nature, to eat all the things.
+There are plenty of reasons to get out of town: to hit the beach, to commune with nature, to give your air conditioner a break.
 But if your wanderlust is of the cultural variety, head to one of these meccas for art, architecture, dance and more.

 The Glass House (1 hour from NYC)

-Storm King (1 hour, 15 minutes from NYC)
+Storm King Art Center (1 hour 15 minutes from NYC)

 There’s a reason this Hudson Valley sculpture park has a reputation for being a great date spot (and, OK, selfie wonderland)—it’s just that lovely.
 Fall is an especially magical time to visit, when the vivid vegetation plays off the always-striking artwork.
-Be sure to check out the special exhibitions by David Smith and Heather Hart through November.
+Be sure to check out the special exhibitions by Jean Shin and Mark Dion through November.

 Across the river, the contemporary-art hub that was once a Nabisco box-printing plant rivals the best Manhattan museums.
 Dan Flavin’s immersive light installations are a perennial favorite, and we’re marking our calendars for the geometric compositions of François Morellet.
 And if you need further convincing: The museum is right next to the train station.

 You could make an entire weekend (or more) out of the Philly arts scene, but for a quicker excursion, we love this sprawling institution, which boasts a 4,000-item collection of impressionist and modernist masters.
-Stop by during the month of October for fifth-anniversary events, like lectures, live music and a BYO easel day for those who feel inspired to paint their own masterpiece.
+Stop by in October for fifth-anniversary events, like lectures, live music and a BYO easel day for those who feel inspired to paint their own masterpiece.